IBM-Cloud/multiple-deployment-options/README.md

 The implementation of the Fibonacci sequence is done in **[service/lib/fibonacci.js](service/lib/fibonacci.js)**.
 The same implementation is used across all deployment options.

-## Deploy the service in IBM Cloud with the toolchain
+## Deploy the services in IBM Cloud with the toolchain

 1. Identify an IBM Cloud region, Cloud Foundry organization and space where to deploy the services.